satyamahesh03/Portfolio-satya/README.md

 # Portfolio Web Application

 This is a personal portfolio web application built using React.
-It showcases projects, skills, and experiences in an interactive and visually appealing way.
+It showcases projects, skills, and skillss in an interactive and visually appealing way.

 ## Features